mahmoodlab/CLAM/docs/README.md

 For advanced usage, in addition to using the default, single set of parameters defined in the script **create_patches_fp.py**, the user can define custom templates of parameters depending on the dataset.
 These templates are expected to be stored under **presets**, and contain values for each of the parameters used during segmentation and patching.

 The list of segmentation parameters is as follows:
-* seg_level: downsample level on which to segment the WSI (default: -1, which uses the downsample in the WSI closest to 64x downsample)
+* `seg_level`: downsample level on which to segment the WSI (default: -1, which uses the downsample in the WSI closest to 64x downsample)
-* sthresh: segmentation threshold (positive integer, default: 8, using a higher threshold leads to less foreground and more background detection)
+* `sthresh`: segmentation threshold (positive integer, default: 8, using a higher threshold leads to less foreground and more background detection)
-* mthresh: median filter size (positive, odd integer, default: 7)
+* `mthresh`: median filter size (positive, odd integer, default: 7)
-* use_otsu: use otsu's method instead of simple binary thresholding (default: False)
+* `use_otsu`: use otsu's method instead of simple binary thresholding (default: False)
-* close: additional morphological closing to apply following initial thresholding (positive integer or -1, default: 4)
+* `close`: additional morphological closing to apply following initial thresholding (positive integer or -1, default: 4)

 The list of contour filtering parameters is as follows:
-* a_t: area filter threshold for tissue (positive integer, the minimum size of detected foreground contours to consider, relative to a reference patch size of 512 x 512 at level 0, e.g. a value 10 means only detected foreground contours of size greater than 10 512 x 512 sized patches at level 0 will be processed, default: 100)
+* `a_t`: area filter threshold for tissue (positive integer, the minimum size of detected foreground contours to consider, relative to a reference patch size of 512 x 512 at level 0, e.g. a value 10 means only detected foreground contours of size greater than 10 512 x 512 sized patches at level 0 will be processed, default: 100)
-* a_h: area filter threshold for holes (positive integer, the minimum size of detected holes/cavities in foreground contours to avoid, once again relative to 512 x 512 sized patches at level 0, default: 16)
+* `a_h`: area filter threshold for holes (positive integer, the minimum size of detected holes/cavities in foreground contours to avoid, once again relative to 512 x 512 sized patches at level 0, default: 16)
-* max_n_holes: maximum of holes to consider per detected foreground contours (positive integer, default: 10, higher maximum leads to more accurate patching but increases computational cost)
+* `max_n_holes`: maximum of holes to consider per detected foreground contours (positive integer, default: 10, higher maximum leads to more accurate patching but increases computational cost)

 The list of segmentation visualization parameters is as follows:
-* vis_level: downsample level to visualize the segmentation results (default: -1, which uses the downsample in the WSI closest to 64x downsample)
+* `vis_level`: downsample level to visualize the segmentation results (default: -1, which uses the downsample in the WSI closest to 64x downsample)
-* line_thickness: line thickness to draw visualize the segmentation results (positive integer, in terms of number of pixels occupied by drawn line at level 0, default: 250)
+* `line_thickness`: line thickness to draw visualize the segmentation results (positive integer, in terms of number of pixels occupied by drawn line at level 0, default: 250)

 The list of patching parameters is as follows:
-* use_padding: whether to pad the border of the slide (default: True)
+* `use_padding`: whether to pad the border of the slide (default: True)
-* contour_fn: contour checking function to decide whether a patch should be considered foreground or background (choices between 'four_pt' - checks if all four points in a small, grid around the center of the patch are inside the contour, 'center' - checks if the center of the patch is inside the contour, 'basic' - checks if the top-left corner of the patch is inside the contour, default: 'four_pt')
+* `contour_fn`: contour checking function to decide whether a patch should be considered foreground or background (choices between 'four_pt' - checks if all four points in a small, grid around the center of the patch are inside the contour, 'center' - checks if the center of the patch is inside the contour, 'basic' - checks if the top-left corner of the patch is inside the contour, default: 'four_pt')

 ### Two-Step Run (Mannually Adjust Parameters For Specific Slides)